Q: What does “DAISY” mean?

 A: DAISY Faculty Award Honorees receive:

-- The DAISY Faculty Award Certificate, presented in a handsome portfolio and signed by The DAISY Foundation, the school’s Dean and if a hospital is sponsoring also signed by the CNO.
+- The DAISY Award for Extraordinary Faculty Certificate, presented in a handsome portfolio and signed by The DAISY Foundation, the school’s Dean and if a hospital is sponsoring also signed by the CNO.
 It reads: To honor your exceptional impact on your students and your inspirational influence on their future.

 - A DAISY Faculty Award pin